developmentseed/igarss25tutorial/index.md

 ## 📚 Overview of tutorials

 1. Introduction to Earth Foundation Models
-2. Choosing a Foundation Model
+2. Evaluating EO Foundation Models
-3. Applying Foundation Models to Downstream Tasks
+3. Applying Foundation Models to Segmentation downstream task

 Each tutorial is rendered on this website for easy viewing 👀, but some of them are Jupyter notebooks designed to be ran interactively 💫.
 See the instructions below on how